markterweele/windows-itpro-docs/windows/deployment/update/waas-wufb-csp-mdm.md

 > - When **Specify deadlines for automatic updates and restarts** for either quality updates or feature updates is used, updates will be downloaded and installed as soon as they are offered.
 > - When **Specify deadlines for automatic updates and restarts** for either quality updates or feature updates is used, download, installation, and reboot settings stemming from the [Configure Automatic Updates](waas-restart.md#schedule-update-installation) are ignored.
 >    - Starting with the December 10, 2024 update for Windows 11, version 22H2 and later clients, [Configure Automatic Updates](waas-restart.md#schedule-update-installation) are respected before the deadline occurs, and ignored once the deadline passes.

-For more information, see [Enforcing compliance deadlines for updates](wufb-compliancedeadlines.md).

 ### <a name="user-settings-for-notifications"></a> End user settings for notifications